nowatermelon/skyrim/README.md

 ## Introduction
 **Bread** is a complete overhaul modlist for Skyrim AE (1.6.1170) with all DLCs, built around [Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/86492).
 It significantly expands content across all aspects (at ~170 esp slots), aiming to breathe lasting vitality into Skyrim while striving to remain lore-friendly.

 Additionally, it supports both **English and Chinese**.
-Although I've found the communities to be quite different, the cultural blending is a fascinating aspect.
+You can switch the language in MO2 at any time.

 It's not perfect and could probably be polished until the day The Elder Scrolls VI comes out.
-All ideas are welcome!
+All ideas are welcome.

 ---